eea/eea.docker.plone/instance/README.md

 ### RelStorage client

-Bellow is an example of `docker-compose.yml` file for `plone-instance` used as a `RelStorage + PostgreSQL` client
+Bellow is an example of `docker-compose.yml` file for `plone` used as a `RelStorage + PostgreSQL` client

     plone:
-      image: eeacms/plone-instance
+      image: eeacms/plone
       ports:
       - "80:80"
       links: